Craig Chandler: Campaign management

 In 2021, Chandler spearheaded the Take Back City Hall initiative to elect more small-c conservatives at the municipal level in Calgary, Alberta.
 The initiative recruited candidates and managed their campaigns in a few wards in Calgary with the Progressive Group for Independent Business (PGIB) as a vehicle.
 Almost all of the races ended in a loss for the Chandler backed candidates with Chandler, who ran himself in Ward 12, soundly defeated.
 Only a single candidate Dan McLean in Ward 13 achieved victory.

 In 2022 Chandler again was employed by Dr. Leslyn Lewis to work on her second leadership campaign to be the leader of the Conservative Party of Canada.
 However, in this second effort the results were lower than the first attempt where she garnered less than 10% of the vote losing to Pierre Poilievre on the first ballot.

 In 2024, Craig Chandler represented former Chestermere mayor Jeff Colvin in his re-election campaign.
 Colvin was removed from the position of mayor by the Albertan government the previous year after a municipal inspection found the city to be mismanaged.
 The city of Chestermere then attempted to sue Colvin to recover unauthorized expenditures.
 During a city council meeting in which a lawyer representing Chestermere discussed legal action against Colvin to recover the misspent funds, Craig Chandler made several outbursts in which he threatened legal action against the city for what he claimed to be election interference.
 He eventually left the city hall building with RCMP.

+In 2025, Chandler organized the Calgary municipal election campaign for A Better Calgary Party.
+They received 8.59% of the overall vote and won 1 council seat.